Master of Philosophy Mid-Year Entry

 All Master of Philosophy students at the University have the opportunity to broaden their research experience through the Career and Research Skills Training (CaRST) program.

 Career ReadinessA Master of Philosophy is a great stepping stone to transition to a Doctor of Philosophy.
 It is the highest research award after a doctorate and can greatly increase your career opportunities in academia, government and industry.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 A Master of Philosophy comprises an independent, supervised research project mutually agreed upon by the student, their supervisors and Head of School.
-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.
 In addition, all Master of Philosophy students complete a minimum of 60 hours of relevant professional development activities through the University's Career and Research Skills Training (CaRST) program.